How it is done

 In the spectrum of measures against copyright? infringement, educational campaigns could well be the softest approach.
 It is an extremely widespread method employed against copyright infringement.
 Educational campaigns involve the use of advertisements, websites, road shows, programmes and/or pledge cards to educate the public regarding the detriments of DCI.Back to top

 Organizations and corporations who create copyrighted work usually spearhead educational campaigns.
 Three main groups of leaders in educational campaigns are

 - Musician groups (e.g., AFM and the RIAA);

-- Copyright enforcement organisations (e.g., IPD of Hong Kong, IPOS); and
+- Copyright enforcement organizations (e.g., IPD of Hong Kong, IPOS); and

 - Software corporations (e.g., Microsoft).

-Most of the time, such anti-copyright infringement campaigns achieve limited success.
-While it seems that the public’s awareness of the harm DCI causes has gone up, two university researchers in the United Kingdom wrote in 2005 that “people [they surveyed] are more accepting of [copyright infringement], even if they didn’t engage in it themselves”.
+Generally, campaigns are met with little success.
+The public’s mindset has not changed since education campaigns against DCI became widespread.
+Although the public’s awareness of the detriments of DCI has increased, two university researchers in the United Kingdom found in 2005 that “people [they surveyed] are more accepting of [copyright infringement], even if they didn’t engage it in themselves”.